WEBSITE UPDATE OCTOBER 4th 2021

 HEX is international and open to anyone from around the world.
 Everything will be in English but don’t worry, your English is good enough!

-HEX: The Great Exhibition: We will do a casting based on player diversity.
-In our casting process we will give some priority to new-beginners and to non-Norwegian participants.
+When the flagging process is finished we will do a casting based on player diversity.
 We will have a limit of 50 players.
 Because of the larp’s theme(s) you need to be 18 to participate (players under 18 need parental/guardian permission).

 Genre, Setting and Atmosphere